- First off, thanks for doing this; I know you had a busy day! Let’s begin where everyone starts! How did you get into tattooing?

 I’ve worked with and have learned from many amazing artists over the years, and many of them have pushed me to do even better.

-I’m actively inspired by a lot of fine artists and illustrators from the late 1800’s to early 1900’s.
+I’m actively inspired by a lot of fine artists and illustrators from the late 1800s to the early 1900s.
 Plenty of fantastical stuff.
-Erotic art, renaissance paintings and sculpture, art nouveau, decorative art stuff, fashion design etc. It’s a bit all over the board.
+Erotic art, renaissance paintings, and sculpture, art nouveau, decorative art stuff, fashion design, etc. It’s a bit all over the board.
 I think it’s good to find inspiration in many sources, instead of just looking within tattooing for inspiration.

 In the beginning, I came into tattooing wanting to draw hella detailed stuff with lots of texture, and I had to learn to tone that back a bit.
 To get myself thinking always keeping in mind that the tattoo is on the body, and that skin changes.